grid-line

 Approximately 67.3% listen to music using some form of music streaming service.

-The number of music streaming subscribers has increased by around 10x since 2015 (IFPI, MIDiA Research)
+The number of music streaming subscribers has increased more than 12x since 2015 (IFPI, MIDiA Research, Statista)

 Here’s a breakdown of music streaming subscribers over time: